maboiteaspam/ip-cmd-utils/README.md

 It provides wrapper commands around both ```ifconfig``` and ```ip```.

-Maybe it is be possible to add support for both macos and windows.
+Maybe it is possible to add support for both macos and windows.

 ### you may need to use su